Take a Virtual Tour of West River Center

 These two small houses sit along the waterfront and offer small groups and families a great place to relax over the weekend.
 Each house offers a few bedrooms, living area, kitchenette area and bathroom.
 Baker sleeps nine total, and Kahlert sleeps seven total.

-West River offers two outdoor areas for church or family picnics.
-Each location features charcoal grills, picnic tables, and scenic views of the grounds.
-The waterfront area has two small gazebos while the pool side area offers a larger covered pavilion and is adjacent to the recreational field.
+West River offers two outdoor areas for church or family gatherings.
+Each location features charcoal grills, tables/benches, and scenic views of the grounds.
+The waterfront area has two small gazebos while the field area offers a larger covered pavilion and is adjacent to the recreational field.

 Open Memorial Day to Labor Day, the swimming pool offers guests a great place to cool down from summer weather.
 The pool is open to the public on Sunday evenings during the swimming season.